-UID, or Unique Identification Card as it is also called, an Aadhaar Card can be availed by residents as well as non-residents of India.
+Aadhaar Card is a document for which even NRIs (Non-Resident Indian) along with the rest of India can apply.
 The initiative was facilitated by the Planning Commission in order to ensure that each resident of India had a unique identification in addition to ensuring that welfare services are delivered efficiently and effectively.
-The card comes with a distinctive 16-digit number that is unique to each individual, and while the card was initially granted only to Indian residents, the Central Government has now made a provision to issue the same to NRIs as well.
+The card comes with a distinctive 12-digit aadhar number that is unique to each individual, and while the card was initially granted only to Indian residents, the Central Government has now made a provision to issue the same to NRIs as well.
 Any non-resident Indian staying in India for more than 182 days or 12 months can apply for Aadhaar.

 An Aadhaar Card is linked with the centralised database and includes demographic, biometric and other relevant data of an individual, which is instrumental in identifying an individual.
 The details gathered from NRIs will make UIDAI’s database more rich and accurate since the project is well-received and accepted in India, and the government now wants to make it a success the world over.

 Procedure for NRIs to Avail an Aadhaar Card

 The requirements and procedure to avail an Aadhaar card for an NRI is similar to the process that an Indian resident has to go through.
 An NRI can apply for the 12-digit Aadhaar UID in two ways: online or offline.
-The individual will need to visit the official website of UIDAI or the enrolment centres approved by it to apply for the Aadhar Card online or offline.
-Following are the steps through which an NRI can avail an Aadhaar card:
+The individual will need to visit the official website of Unique Identification Authority of India (UIDAI) or the UIDAI-approved enrolment centres to apply for the Aadhar Card online and offline respectively.

 Step 1.
 Submission of Documents

-The first step to availing an Aadhaar card is to submit all the relevant documents that establish your identity as a non-resident Indian.
-The documents you will have to furnish will include your birth certificate, photo ID card and school certificate.
+The first step to availing an Aadhaar card is to submit all the relevant documents that establish the identity of the non-resident Indian.
+The documents he/she will have to furnish will include birth certificate, photo ID card and school certificate.
 NRIs will also be requested to produce the connection they have with another country where they hold a Green card.
-The documents will then be verified by the officials to determine whether or not you are eligible for an Aadhaar card.
+The submitted documents will then be verified by the officials to determine whether or not the individual is eligible for an Aadhaar card.